 You'll learn multimedia skills with these experts.

-Rick Allen Lippert is an award-winning writer/producer/director and a 35+ year video veteran.
+Rick Allen Lippert is an award-winning writer, producer, and director and a 35+ year video veteran.

 Lippert holds two degrees from the University of Central Oklahoma, a B.A. in Broadcasting and a M.A. in Creative Studies.